SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 1. In Visual Studio, create a new project and search for `SpecFlow`
    ![Create new project dialog](../_static/images/CreateNewProjectDialog.png)
-1. Select it and press `Next`
+1. Select `SpecFlow Project` and press `Next`
 1. Enter your project name and location and press `Create`
    ![Configure your project](../_static/images/CreateNewProjectDialog_Configure.png)
-1. Configure your wanted .NET version and unit test framework and press `Create`
+1. Configure your .NET version and unit test framework and press `Create`
    ![SpecFlow configuration for your project](../_static/images/CreateNewProjectDialog_SpecFlow.png)
-1. The project is created with all needed NuGet packages
+1. The project is created with all required NuGet packages
    ![Created project](../_static/images/CreatedProject.png)
-1. All NuGet packages which the newly created SpecFlow project depends on should be automatically restored.
+1. All NuGet packages for the newly created SpecFlow project should be automatically restored.
 If not, do a manual restore.

-_Hint_: Your project folder should not be too deep in the filesystem, as you will get problems with Windows 255 character limit in file paths.
+**Note:** Your project folder should not be too deep in the filesystem, as you will get problems with Windows 255 character limit in file paths.

-#### SpecRun.Runner Package
+#### SpecRun.SpecFlow Package

 This package is added to your project automatically when creating the project using the SpecFlow Visual Studio project template with default settings or by manually installing.
 This package configures SpecFlow+ Runner as your unit test provider.

-**Note: Instead of SpecFlow+ Runner, you can also use [other test engines](../Installation/Unit-Test-Providers.md), like MsTest, xUnit or NUnit.** Simply choose a different Test Framework than `SpecFlow+ Runner`.
+**Note:** Instead of SpecFlow+ Runner, you can also use [other unit test providers](../Installation/Unit-Test-Providers.md), like MsTest, xUnit or NUnit.
+Simply choose a different Test Framework than `SpecFlow+ Runner`.
 However, to follow all the steps in this guide, you need to install SpecFlow+ Runner.

 #### Microsoft.NET.Test.Sdk

-This package is needed for all .NET test project.
+This package is required for all .NET test projects.

-## Looking at the Feature File
+## Your First Feature File

-In the created project, we added already the Feature file, we are using in the rest of this guide.
+We have already added your first Feature file in order to help you get started.

 ![feature file created project from template](../_static/images/Project_created_from_Wizard.png)

-It includes a default scenario written in [Gherkin](../Gherkin/Gherkin-Reference.md) for adding two numbers.
+The Feature File includes a default scenario written in [Gherkin](../Gherkin/Gherkin-Reference.md) for adding two numbers.

 ```gherkin